eXascaleInfolab/orbits_repro/README.md

 ___
 ## Execution

-We provide a script to quickly reproduce all the results except **Figure 13** in the Soccer dataset and **MRNN** in all figures (takes ~2 days):
+We provide a single script to reproduce all the results except **Figure 13** in the Soccer dataset and **MRNN** in all figures (takes ~2 days):
 ```bash
     $ cd TestingFramework/bin/Debug/
     $ sh repro_short.sh
 ```

-To reproduce the remaining results:
+We provide two additional scripts to reproduce the remaining results:

-- Resutls of Figure 13 in Soccer dataset (takes ~XXX days)
+- Results of Figure 13 in the Soccer dataset (takes ~XXX days)

 ```bash
     $ cd TestingFramework/bin/Debug/